lsuhadolnik/D365-SWIFTPAD/README.md

 $ npm run lint
 ```

+## Tests

+Run `npm test` to execute the Playwright browser tests.
+The suite currently covers only a few sample workflows and serves as a stub for future expansion.

 ## Globals

 The build tool also defines a variable named `process.env.NODE_ENV` in your scripts.
 It will be set to `development` unless you use the `--production` option.